ValeArias07/SafeChat/README.md

 ## With what kind of problems we had to fight to?
 We have to confess it:
-> The most problematic part of this app was the notification system.
+The most difficult part of the app was

+> the exchange of the values p,g and vi.
+These elements has their own classes and convert them properly to storage them in the db was a complete challenge.

+The mechanism of session was a real challenge and we use a few of strategies to save data properly and make  the encrypt and decrypt process

-To use the push notification, we had to import and do a lot of things.
-But despite that, we achive the result that we want to 😊 .
+But despite that, we achive the result that we want to 😊.

 ## Final comments about this app
 .